NUKIB/misp/README.md

 * 👩‍💻 Integrated support for [OpenID Connect (OIDC) authentication](docs/OIDC.md)
 * 🔒️ PHP is by default protected by Snuffleupagus extensions with [rules](snuffleupagus-misp.rules) tailored to MISP
 * 🚀 Optional extensions and configurations that will make MISP faster are enabled
-* 📓 Integrated support for logging exceptions to Sentry and forwarding logs to syslog server
+* 📓 Integrated support for logging into [ECS format](docs/LOGGING.md), exceptions to Sentry and forwarding logs to syslog server
 * 🧪 Final image is automatically tested, so every release should work as expected
 * 🏛 Build for amd64 (x86_64) and arm64 (aarch64)